 The background to many of the principal functions formerly or still exercised by local authorities is set out in other sections of this website.

 The Health Act 1953 transferred hospitals under health authorities.
 Eventually health authorities were merged and began to form a separate health service.
-Ultimately the Health Act 1970 established the regional Health Boards separating local government administration from health.
+Ultimately, the Health Act of 1970 established the regional Health Boards, separating local government administration from health.
 Councillors remained as representatives on the Health Boards until their abolition in the late 1990s and ultimately in the early 2000s with the establishment of the HSE.

 The housing role of local authorities in providing housing, constructing housing and assisting in housing developed over the first 70 years of the State’s existence and has continued.